SMotaal/markup/packages/tokenizer/docs/Concepts.md

 1. **`Openers`** (_breaker_, _punctuator_)

-   A special breaker which defines the opening of a nested context.
+   A special breaker which defines the opening of a new nested context.

 2. **`Closers`** (_breaker_, _punctuator_)

-   A special breaker which defines the closing of a nested context.
+   A special breaker which defines the closing of the current nested context.

 **`Operators`** (_punctuator_)